-Free bear hugs!
-Cuddly non-conformists and friendly freethinkers put the Castro on the map – making it a mecca for throngs of tourists and revelers from all over the world.
-Plunge into the welcoming mix; beautiful homes, great eats, and thriving nightlife make the Castro an entertaining classic.
+San Franciscans take a lot of pride in the Castro.
+Freethinkers and non-conformists put this colorful area on the map – making it a tourist attraction for throngs of pilgrims and revelers from all over the world.
+Plunge into the welcoming mix; beautiful homes, safe streets and thriving nightlife make the Castro a classic.